Owned by AnchorFree, Hotspot Shield is an American base VPN service that promises ultimate privacy to the Netizens.

 Compatibility – Assists Numerous Platforms & Devices

-Hotspot Shield is compatible with devices like Windows, Mac, Android and iOS.
+In our guide for Hotspot Shield free VPN review in Australia, we also tested its compatibility with devices like Windows, Mac, Android, and iOS.

-Usually, I do not like apps popping up as soon as soon I log into my computer.
+Usually, I do not like apps popping up as soon I log into my computer.
 However, the attractive interface of this VPN makes for it.

 It gets even better.